Introduction

 Eligibility Requirements:

-✔ No experience required.
+✔ No experience required

 Exam Details:

-✔ Duration: 90 minutes
+- Duration: 90 minutes

-✔ Number of Questions: 75 multiple-choice questions
+- Questions: 75 multiple-choice

-✔ Passing Score: 70%
+- Passing Score: 70%

-✔ Exam Fee: $150
+- Exam Fee: $150

-✔ Format: Online
+- Format: Online

 How to Get Certified:

-✔ Step 1: Take a medical billing training program.
+- Take a billing training program.

-How to Choose the Right Certification?
+How to Choose the Right Medical Billing Certification

 Conclusion

-✔ Key Takeaways:
+✔ Key Takeaways